 Spend It With Local Small Businesses

-There are no strings attached with your stimulus check.
+There are no strings attached to your stimulus check.
 But if you’ve got everything else covered, it’s a good idea to consider spending your stimulus check with local, small businesses rather than an Amazon shopping spree.

 After all, the “stimulus” in “stimulus check” is meant to stimulate the economy in these challenging times.
 Buying products and services within your local community acts as a multiplier effect.
 It not only helps you, but it supports the business owner, their employees, and the people they source their materials from, too.